Detoxification Through Movement: Yoga, Breathwork, and Somatic Release

 - Somatic release allows emotional and stress-related detox to unfold naturally.

-Together, they address detoxification as a whole-body experience.
-Not something you force, but something you allow.
+Together, these practices make detox a whole-body experience.
+It is not something you force, but something you let happen.

 This integrated approach is especially helpful if you: